Stephen Trigg: Virginia pioneer

 The western county of Augusta in Virginia could no longer serve the needs of the pioneers along the New River, and the county of Botetourt was created in 1769.
 Trigg was appointed one of its first justices of the peace, presiding over misdemeanors and other civil cases.
 From 1770 to 1771, he served as magistrate, Justice of the County Court in Chancery and a Justice of Oyer and Terminer, which was a criminal court.
 When the town of Fincastle, Virginia was formed in 1770, Trigg was prominent in its development, selling lots and building the town's prison and courthouse with his father-in-law, Israel Christian.

 As the population increased, the southwestern half of Botetourt County was separated in 1772 and became Fincastle County.
 Trigg was one of its first justices of the peace.
 He was a Justice of the County Court in Chancery and a Justice of Oyer and Terminer, besides being appointment Deputy Clerk and surveyor of the road from New River to the Sinking Spring.
-Trigg continued pursuing his livelihood as a merchant at Dunkard Bottom in present-day Pulaski County.
+Trigg continued pursuing his livelihood as a merchant at Dunkard's Bottom in present-day Pulaski County.
 From 1773 to 1774, he partnered with David Ross and operated a community store in New Dublin, with branches located in Meadow Creek, Reed Creek and Reed Island.
 At this time, many indentured servants came to this area of the state.
 Short of money, they sold themselves to the ship owners for passage to America for a term of servitude that gained them land and tools upon completion.
 In October, Trigg advertised the sale of 30 white indentured servants at his home with a discount for "ready money".
 He served as a delegate to the last session of the Virginia House of Burgesses in 1775, representing Fincastle County, but he absented himself to serve as a captain in Dunmore's War.

 Settlers again agitated for another split, and so Fincastle County was split into three counties and became defunct in 1776; the new counties were Montgomery, Washington and Kentucky.
 Trigg was again a member of the first court of justices held for a new county, this time Montgomery.
 He served in the Virginia House of Delegates in 1778.